 Transposing

-Ok, So you just found the sheet music to your favorite hit song.
-You whip out your Uke and play, but something is wrong.
-It just doesn't sound, well, good.
+Ok, So now you got your chord charts, and you just found the sheet music to your favorite hit song.
+You whip out your Ukulele and play, but something is wrong.
+It just doesn't sound, well, right.
 What could be wrong?
 Well, Maybe you need to play it in a different Key

 What? that's crazy talk! chords is chords and notes is notes and if we just have another couple Martinis, it will all sound fine!